Covenant Care: Rob the Wolf

 Isaiah 60 tells me to lift up my eyes and look around, to see what is gathering, what is returning, what is coming from afar.
 That feels like this season: watching instead of striving, trusting instead of pushing.

 It reminds me that this is a chapter of restoration, not performance.
 Of being re-established, not rushed.
-God speaks comfort before commission, peace before purpose.
-He assures me that I am not forgotten, not abandoned, and not required to prove anything to step into what He has already promised.
+God speaks comfort before commission and peace before purpose.
+He assures me that I am not forgotten, abandoned, or required to prove anything to step into what He promised me.
+Isa 22:22 #ISWYDT

 So today, I wait.
 I don’t rush the next step.